The attorneys at GillespieShields practice family, employment, civil, criminal, probate, appellate, and immigration law.

 1. Be Civil & Respectful with your Ex

-You might feel like you never want to see your ex again, however, if you have children together you are going to have to work together to parent them, despite any disagreements or problems you may have with each other.
+You might feel like you never want to see your ex again; however, if you have children together you will have to work together to parent them, despite any disagreements or problems you may have with each other.
 It is possible to create a successful co-parenting plan even if you no longer want to be with the other parent, but you must be able to remain civil & respectful while keeping open your channels of communication.
 This advice also stands for social media: make sure you don’t post anything negative about your ex or anything that could be used against you while you are seeking custody of your children.
 It would be prudent for you to just avoid posting anything on social media at all until everything is settled.

 2. Don’t Drag your Child into It

 Be very aware of what you say in front of your child.
 Despite whatever your ex has done, they are still your child’s parent.
 Saying negative things or ranting and raving will only make your child feel like they can’t be honest with you about any of the good or bad they are experiencing when they spend time with their other parent.
 It can also lead to parental alienation, which can be very damaging to the family and to a child’s mental and social health.
 Speaking negatively about your ex can also harm your custody case and may illustrate an unwillingness to work through custody arrangements.
+This misbehavior can make things difficult for even the most experienced child custody attorney.

 3. Be Detail Focused

-Read up on the custody laws & statutes in your area and make sure you understand how/if they apply to your case.
+Read up on Arizona child custody laws & statutes in your area and make sure you understand how/if they apply to your case.
 This can help prepare you for unexpected challenges and help you know the right questions you should be asking.
 In addition, make sure you know what’s going on in your child’s life.
 Showing that you are invested and actively participating in all aspects of your child’s life can be a huge influence on how the court awards custody and parenting time.

 4. Keep Accurate Records and Notes